Semolina: Types

-Broadly speaking, meal produced from grains other than wheat may also be referred to as semolina, e.g., rice semolina and corn semolina.
+In the United States, meal produced from grains other than wheat may also be referred to as semolina, e.g., rice semolina and corn semolina.
 Corn semolina is commonly called grits in the United States.

 Dishes

 Savory

 In Germany, Austria, Hungary, Bosnia-Herzegovina, Bulgaria, Serbia, Slovenia, Romania, Slovakia and Croatia, (durum) semolina is known as (Hartweizen-)Grieß (a word related to "grits") and is mixed with egg to make Grießknödel, which can be added to soup.
 The particles are fairly coarse, between 0.25 and 0.75 millimeters in diameter.
 It is also cooked in milk and sprinkled with chocolate to be eaten as breakfast.

 In Italy, (durum) semolina is used to make a type of soup by directly boiling fine semolina in vegetable or chicken broth.
-Semolina can also be used for making a type of gnocchi called Gnocchi alla Romana, where semolina is mixed with milk, cheese and butter to form a log, then cut in discs and baked with cheese and bechamel.
+Semolina can also be used for making a type of gnocchi called gnocchi alla romana, where semolina is mixed with milk, cheese and butter to form a log, then cut in discs and baked with cheese and bechamel.

 Semolina is a common food in West Africa, especially among Nigerians.
 It is eaten as either lunch or dinner with stew or soup.
 It is prepared just like eba (cassava flour) or fufu with water and boiled for 5 to 10 minutes.

 In much of North Africa, durum semolina is made into the staple couscous and different kinds of flat breads like m'semen, kesra, khobz and other.

-In Pakistan and North India semolina is called sooji, and in South India, rava.
-Semolina is used to make savory South Indian foods, such as rava dosa, rava idli, rava kitchadi and upma.
+In North India and Pakistan semolina is called sooji, and in South India, rava.
+Semolina is used to make savory South Indian foods, such as rava dosa, rava idli, rava kitchri and upma.
 It is used to coat slices of fish before it is pan-fried in oil.
 Rotis can also be made from semolina.

 Sweet

-In the US, semolina (specifically farina) is boiled to produce a porridge; a popular brand of this is Cream of Wheat.

-In the UK, the flour is mixed with hot milk, sugar and vanilla to make a warm pudding dessert.
-It has fallen out of favour in the last 30 years due to the slight coarseness that the grains retain.
-Prior to 1970 it was a staple pudding served in school lunches.